A step by step guide on making my mom's Turkish stuffed grape leaves recipe. Simply…

-I have been dreaming of making a vegetarian stuffed grape leaves for months now.
-Not that my mom’s classic stuffed grape leaves aren’t perfect (which they are!).
-I grew up on eating the families simplified version with as little as 3 ingredients (not including lemon slices and water).
-There was never any measuring really and the rice not cooked, but the meat and rice mixture with the briney grape leaves always came out perfect.
-So perfect that our childhood friends in Brooklyn still talk about my mom’s famous grape leaves.
+Vegetarian stuffed grape leaves are a nod to the ones I grew up with.
+Not that my mom’s classic stuffed grape leaves with meat and rice aren’t perfect (which they are!).
+I grew up on eating my families simplified version with as little as 3 ingredients (not including lemon slices and water).
+There was never any measuring really but the meat and rice mixture with the briney grape leaves always came out perfect.
+So perfect that our childhood friends still talk about my mom’s famous grape leaves.

 I have to admit, I even felt a bit guilty thinking of another recipe!
 I mean, how could I?
 How do you fix something that’s already perfect!
 You don’t, instead, you create something different!